-The Browsing Collections features recent releases and new additions to the library collection.
-It is located in the the library atrium.
+The Browsing Collection features recent releases and new additions to the library collection.
+It is located in the library atrium.

-The Film Collection consists of over 13,000 DVD titles.
+The Film Collection consists of over 48,000 videos in streaming and DVD formats.
 Search for a film or browse our new arrivals.
 All titles are available for checkout by WFU students, faculty, staff, and alumni.

 Interested in seeing a film but we don’t have it?
 You can recommend a film be purchased for our collection.